Marsimplodation/calibre-web-userscripts/readme.md

-### Calibre Web User Scripts
+### Kavita Web User Scripts

-This repository contains user scripts to enhance the Calibre Web experience.
+This repository contains user scripts to enhance the Kavita Web experience.

 **Scripts:**
 - **minified/\***: A minified version of the src version, for easy copy
-- **pageSizeAndJump.js**: Control page width and navigate between pages.
+- **kavitaPageWidth.js**: Control page width
-- **annotations.js**: A WIP annotations module

 **Requirements:**
 - **Tampermonkey**: User script manager for your browser.